AlxHnr/libvirt-sandbox-environments/README.md

   here: <https://gitlab.freedesktop.org/spice/spice/-/issues/66>
 * Virt-viewer does not forward the F10 key to the VM when the mouse is outside the VM window, even if the window is focused
+* Virt-viewer sometimes auto-attaches your external dock's audio device to VMs with webcam permissions.
+That can mess up your configured audio setup.
+Detach the device from the VM via the menu on the top left corner of the virt-viewer window

 # FAQ